v-mirai/v-mirai.github.io/_pages/home.md

    cta_label: "About me"
    cta_url: "/about/"
 excerpt: "A curious guy writing about stuff that interests him."
-description: "I am Venkat and this is my blog, "VeeSpace".
+description: "I am Venkat and this is my blog : "VeeSpace".
 I like to code.
 I am a Python and C++ programmer with a special interest on Artificial Intelligence and Data Science.
 I just completed my Masters and I intend to pursue a research oriented work (maybe a PhD?) on applied AI."
 og_image: "/assets/images/welcome-1.jpg"
 feature_collections:
   - image_path: /assets/images/tech-space-2.jpg